AnwiiD/DataMining-Heart-Failure/README.md

 ## Our Hypothesis
 Based on key indicators of heart disease, we could assert that there is a significant relationship between the prevalence of heart disease and factors such as physical health days, sex, mental health days, sleep hours, history of heart attacks, body mass index (BMI), and pre-existing conditions such as high blood pressure, high cholesterol, smoking habits, and diabetes in the adult population surveyed in the BRFSS dataset.

+Another one we want to explore is:" The number of physical health days experienced in the last 30 days is associated with an increased likelihood of having had a heart attack."

 ## Our Colab
 In this collaborative Google Colab notebook, we are actively processing and analyzing the key indicators of heart disease using the Behavioral Risk Factor Surveillance System (BRFSS) dataset.  **Link:** https://colab.research.google.com/drive/1Iai3o2oUkOMWRZbo2goXvb5BktcFxKcA?usp=sharing#scrollTo=wdW71kB8UVls